Batting Practice for the AV Professional

 could not handle all five voltages as is.

-NTSC color TV was also required to maintain backward
+NTSC color TV was also required to

-compatibility with legacy black and white televisions.
+maintain backward compatibility with legacy black and white

-NTSC engineers ingenious solution reduced and combined the five
+televisions.
+NTSC engineers ingenious solution reduced and

 The Eye & TV Math